 Using the supplied lock dimensions a mortise is cut in the door frame that is suitable to house the lock.
+An appropriately sized hole is then cut through the wall or door to give room for the installation of the key cylinder.
 An appropriate sized mortise is then cut for the strike plate and hole to accept the bolt pin are drilled.
 The lock pin hole behind the strike plate needs to be free from debris and deep enough to allow the lock pin to fully extend when locked.